gabyugarte/gabyugarte/README.md

 - 👋 Hi there, I’m @gabyugarte
 - 👀 I’m a Software Engineer student, full stack developer, and Python developer.
-- 🌱 I’m deep specializing in programming with Python
+- 🌱 I’m deep specializing in programming with Python and Data Analytics
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 How to reach me: <a href="gabyugarte.github.io"> My Portfolio</a> and visit my social networks 👇